djangocon/2020.djangocon.eu/djangocon_2020/content/conduct/code_of_conduct/code_of_conduct.md

 * The conference online platform
 * Any conference related social activities
 * [Slack](https://join.slack.com/t/djangoconeurope2020/shared_invite/zt-cyuhq1vr-XNFnxqD63YGTCl_YdwUJzw){:target="_blank"} channels, tweets with the conference hashtag, and other online media
+* The Code of Conduct does not exclusively apply to events on the conference agenda.
+For example, if you join a group of attendees for unofficial virtual drinks after the talks and someone harasses you there, we would still treat that as a CoC violation.
 <hr/>

 #### What can happen if the CoC is violated?